maxhbr/LDBcollector/md/Apache-1.1.md

                                 "name": "Use the name of the product or part of the name of the product from which it was derived"
                             }
                         ],
-                        "_str": "Description: \"If you use the name \"Apache\". apache@apache.orgã«é£çµ¡ãã.\nActions:\n- Use the name of the product or part of the name of the product from which it was derived\n\nConditions:\nREQUISITE: Get special permission in writing.\n", "conditions": {
+                        "_str": "Description: \"If you use the name \"Apache\". apache@apache.orgに連絡する.\nActions:\n- Use the name of the product or part of the name of the product from which it was derived\n\nConditions:\nREQUISITE: Get special permission in writing.\n", "conditions": {
                             "name": "Get special permission in writing.",
                             "type": "REQUISITE"
                         },
-                        "description": "\"If you use the name \"Apache\". apache@apache.orgã«é£çµ¡ãã."
+                        "description": "\"If you use the name \"Apache\". apache@apache.orgに連絡する."
                     }
                 ],
                 "_implications": {